isomerpages/moe-damaisec/_our-curriculum/Character and Citizenship Education.md

 <p><strong>Sexuality Education @ Damai</strong></p>
 <p>Sexuality Education in schools is about enabling students to understand the physiological, social and emotional changes they experience as they mature, develop healthy and rewarding relationships including those with members of the opposite sex, and make wise, informed and responsible decisions on sexuality matters.</p>
 <p><strong>Link To MOE Sexuality Education Website:<br></strong><a href="https://www.moe.gov.sg/education-in-sg/our-programmes/sexuality-education" target="_blank" rel="noopener">https://www.moe.gov.sg/education-in-sg/our-programmes/sexuality-education</a>&nbsp;</p>
-<p><strong>Mental Health Awareness @ Damai</strong></p>
-<p>With the increasing importance of mental health awareness and education, Damai Secondary School has engaged TOUCH to extend their mental health workshop to the students.
-In addition to the mental health lessons taught in school, they will reinforce what they have learnt through the engaging activities in the workshop.&nbsp;</p>

 <p><strong>Education and Career Guidance @ Damai</strong></p>
 <p>The approach to ECG at Damai is guided by a developmental framework which highlights ECG as a process that takes over one’s life span.
 Damai’s ECG programme reflects the school motto: Aspire, Explore, Achieve.</p>
 <p>The table below summarizes ECG @Damai:</p>